Project-HAMi/HAMi/README.md

 You can customize your installation by adjusting [configs](docs/config.md).

-After checking those config arguments, you can enable the vGPU support by following command:
+After checking those config arguments, you can enable the vGPU support by the following command:

 ```
 $ helm install vgpu vgpu -n kube-system
 ```

-You can verify your install by following command:
+You can verify your installation by the following command:

 ```
 $ kubectl get pods -n kube-system